By Park Sutton Advisors, LLC

 Owners need to be willing to consider more offers because there could even be better strategic options available of which they are initially simply not aware.

-Steven Levitt and Annie Tronoski lead Park Sutton Advisors, LLC, a boutique investment bank specializing in mergers and acquisitions within wealth management and the broader financial services industries.
+Park Sutton Advisors, LLC is a boutique investment bank specializing in mergers and acquisitions within wealth management and the broader financial services industries.